Meet Our Staff

 The Marathon County Solid Waste Department co-sponsored the county's first computer recycling event with Industrial Recyclers of WI and Marathon County's Health Department.
 Over 19.5 tons were collected and sent to Cascade Asset Management in Madison for reuse and recycling in 2000.

 Since then ten annual drives have been co-sponsored by Marathon County Solid Waste and Health Departments, Industrial Recyclers of WI, MC Hazardous Waste Corporation and 5R Recyclers.
 Over 580,000 pounds of electronics have been recycled.
+The MCSWD now accepts appliances and electronics for recycling at all times the facility is open (fees may apply).

 In 2000, the Ringle Glacial Bluebird Trail was established on the facility's property and became part of the effort to create a continuous trail across the US.
-The trail has 51 houses, 12 of which were built and donated by students from Horace Mann Middle School.
+The trail has 51 bluebird houses, 12 of which were built and donated by students from Horace Mann Middle School.

 Wetland protection and an established trail system offer residents many recreational opportunities.